River of Light artworks

 Royal Albert Dock toilets can be found at L3 4AF.

 Liverpool ONE toilets are located inside the Visitor Centre, Wall Street, L1 8JQ.
-Toilets cost 30p per visit and is payable via contactless.
+Toilets cost 30p per visit and are payable via contactless.

-There are no fireworks as part of the River of Light Trail.
+There are no fireworks as part of River of Light.

-The trail is approximately a 2km loop with no designated start or finish.
-It is recommended to download the map and plan your own trail.
+The route is approximately a 3km loop with no designated start or finish.
+It is recommended to download the map and plan your own route.

 No, it is designed to be family friendly and all inclusive.
 It is advised that small children are accompanied by an adult at all times.

-As the trail and installations are outside in areas accessible by the public, dogs are allowed to walk the trail.
+As the installations are outside in areas accessible by the public, dogs are allowed to walk the route.

 Yes, all artworks are in accessible locations.
 Some pieces may be located on cobbled terrain, where this is the case this will be noted.
 Accessibility information can be found here.